Annabelle movies in order The Conjuring Marathon

 Tips for Your Perfect Annabelle Marathon

-Conclusion: Watching Annabelle in Order is the Only Right Choice
+Conclusion: Watching Annabelle in Order is the way to go.

 Whether you're new to the Conjuring Universe or a seasoned fan revisiting the Annabelle trilogy, this order ensures everything falls into place.
-Every detail, every haunted room, and every possessed gaze of the doll gains more significance when you watch the films in story order.
-Trust us, it makes that one scene in Comes Home even scarier when you know the doll's origins.
+Every detail, every haunted room, and every possessed gaze of the doll is more meaningful when you watch the films in story order.
+Believe us, it makes that one scene in Comes Home even scarier when you know where the doll came from.
 So, turn off the lights, crank up the volume, and let the demon doll take center stage.
 You've been warned.